sakii-11/Medibot/README.md

 # Medibot
-It is an AI powered chatbot that provides quick, informative and conversational responses to common medical queries.Built using Streamlit and Mistral models, it aims to offer accessible healthcare related information.
+It is an **AI-powered chatbot** that provides quick, informative and conversational responses to common medical queries.Built using Streamlit and Mistral models, it aims to offer accessible healthcare related information, leveraging Retrieval Augmented Generation (RAG) for factual accuracy.

 ---

 ## Features

-- Conversational AI powered by open weight LLM
+- Conversational AI powered by open weight LLM.
-- Integrates Mistral language model for response generation
+- Integrates **Mistral language model** for response generation.
-- Fast and leightweight Streamlit UI
+- Fast and lightweight Streamlit UI.
+- Uses a **Retrieval Augmented Generation (RAG)** architecture to ground responses in specific knowledge, ensuring better reliability.

 ---

 ## Tech Stack